 PROS OF DRIP MARKETING

 - Stay top-of-mind.
-Many company-consumer interactions are one-off, so drip marketing makes it easy to continually engage with potential customers over several weeks and months.
+Many SaaS company-prospect interactions are one-off, so drip marketing makes it easy to continually engage with potential customers over several weeks and months.

-- Low cost and easy to automate.
-Low-cost automation tools mean it's easier than ever to bolster your email or social media marketing with timely, relevant content - without having to personally micromanage every message.
+- Implement once and watch the leads flow in.
+Automation tools mean it's easier than ever to bolster your email or social media marketing with timely, relevant content - without having to personally micromanage every message.

 CONS OF DRIP MARKETING

 - It can be alienating.
-As drip marketing grows in popularity, our tolerance for obviously pre-written marketing communication decreases, and anything that screams "automated email sequence" runs a risk of relegation to the Junk bin.
+As drip marketing grows in popularity, our tolerance for obviously pre-written marketing communication decreases, and anything that screams "automated email sequence" runs a risk of relegation to the Junk bin unless it's well optimised.

-- Drip (appropriately named marketing automation tool focused on drip marketing campaigns)
+- HubSpot (has a marketing automation tool focused on drip marketing campaigns)

 In a matter of minutes, it's possible to engage thousands of contacts through email campaigns to bought lists (cold emails), automated sequences to leads (lead nurturing emails), or updates to opt-in subscribers about product developments or new blog posts.